Public Ticket Portal

 Template behavior in public creation

-• If no template is available for the project, the template selector is hidden
+• If no template is bound for the current project/type combination, no template fields are shown

-• The public form only receives the selected project's public-safe template metadata
+• The public form only receives public-safe template metadata for the currently active project/type binding

 • Hidden fields, read-only fields, and backend default values are not exposed to the browser